Your guide to ecolabelled production

 The independent third party inspection is an extra certainty for the consumer - and it is the greatest difference between actually being labeled with the Nordic Ecolabel and saying that your product meets the standard of the Nordic Swan Ecolabel.
 When a product is labeled with the Nordic Swan Ecolabel, an independent third party has validated the value- and production chain.

-The Nordic Swan Ecolabel sets strict requirements of chemicals used and ingredients in the product.
-Through third parties, the production process is audited all the way from the raw material level to ensure the quality of Nordic Swan Ecolabelled products.
-It is the employees of the Nordic Swan Ecolabel, who inspect the production place and the raw materials.
+The Nordic Swan Ecolabel sets strict requirements for the chemicals and ingredients used in the product.
+Through third party audits, the production process is audited from the raw material level to ensure the quality of Nordic Swan Ecolabelled products.
+Employees from the Nordic Swan Ecolabel inspect the production site and the raw materials.
 This may include physical inspections of both manufacturers and subcontractors.

-There are special requirements of the fluff pulp, which is one of the absorbing materials in the products.
-It must not contain optical brightener or chlorine and there are maximum values of the release of halogenated organic compounds (AOX) into water, maximum values of the release of organic compounds (measured in COD) and much more.
+There are specific requirements to the fluff pulp, which is one of the absorbing materials in the products.
+It must not contain optical brightener or chlorine and there are maximum values for the release of halogenated organic compounds (AOX) into water, maximum values for the release of organic compounds (measured in COD) and much more.
 On a yearly basis, at least 20% of the fiber raw materials must originate from certified forestry, or 75% of the fiber raw material must originate from wood chips, or a combination of the two.
-All our fluff pulp at ABENA Production originate from FSC-inspected forestry and is partially FSC- and PEFC-certified.
+All our fluff pulp at ABENA Production originates from FSC-inspected forestry and is partially FSC- and PEFC-certified.

-There are also strict requirements to plastic (polymers and its ingredients).
-Here, there is a maximum value for release of nitric oxides and sulphur during the production of PP, PE and SAP.
-There are maximum values for the content of residual monomers as well.
+There are also strict requirements to plastic (polymers and its ingredients), including a maximum value for release of nitric oxides and sulphur during the production of PP, PE and SAP.
+There are also maximum values for the content of residual monomers as well.